Dapp-Learning-DAO/Dapp-Learning/README-en.md

 **The preparatory work**:
   For developers with a certain foundation, this part selects mainstream high-quality projects for source code analysis and code review.

-  The project can be deployed to the test network collaboratively and shared with the Rebase community as a basis.
-Large DEFI projects are novel and large in content, so we suggest a division of labor and cooperation, such as one person to read the white paper, one person to be responsible for the front end, one person to be responsible for the contract, and one person to be responsible for data presentation.
+  The project can be deployed to the test network and shared with the community as a basis.
+Large DEFI projects are complicated so we suggest to establish a study group to cooperate, ie. one for white paper, one for the front end, one for the contract, and one for data presentation.

-  Developers can initiate project research initiatives, form groups, and collaborate within development groups.
-This section is recommended as a submodule introduction.
+  Developers can initiate project research topic, form groups, and collaborate within the development community.
+This section is recommended as a submodule.

 ## DeFi advanced tasks
 The DEFI bibles will set you up with a good fundamental understandings of the DEFI system.